Guidelines Regarding Final Examinations

 In accordance with long-standing practice and the support of a sizable portion of the faculty, it is generally agreed that a final examination supports the maintenance of academic standards and is sound academic policy.

 According to the New York State Education Department, a “semester hour means a credit, point, or other unit granted for the satisfactory completion of a course which requires at least 15 hours (of 50 minutes each) of instruction and at least 30 hours of supplementary assignments (…).
 This basic measure shall be adjusted proportionately to translate the value of other academic calendars and formats of study in relation to the credit granted for study during the two semesters that comprise an academic year.”
-(These requirements also apply during Intersession and Summer Session.)
+This definition was adopted by the CUNY Board in 1978.
+(Credit hour requirements also apply during Intersession and Summer Session.)

 The academic calendar at Queens College calls for a fourteen-week term, with the fifteenth week reserved for final examinations.
 The fifteenth week is provided to give students time to prepare for final examinations without conflicting with other course commitments.
 If one class has an examination in the fourteenth week, while classes are still in session, students often feel the need to “cut” their other courses so they can prepare for the fourteenth-week examination.
 Clearly the lack of standardization is a hardship for some students and creates inequitable conditions.